eecs394-s16/Zcruit/README.md

 Zcruit - College Football Recruitment Management System
 ====================================
 ## DESCRIPTION
 Zcruit is a management system for college football recruitment.
-The main users of this app will be the football team coaches, and the app dimension is optimized for ipads.
+This app is intended to be used by football team coaches and recruiters.
+The app is optimized for iPads.

 On this app, you can:
 * View and edit profiles of all prospective football players in the database
-* Filter players to find targeted players
+* Filter players by different criteria (e.g. positions played, location of high school) to find targeted players
 * See the prediction of how likely a player will commit to school based on his Zcruit score
-* Easily move a player’s ranking of a position by drag-and-drop
+* Easily move a player’s ranking in his position compared to other recruits by using drag-and-drop
 * Add players into customized categories

 ## Requirements